Cy-Hub/Cy/README.md

 Am I Crazy?
 (Dean)
 ------------------

 Yes.
 This is a serious effort to introduce a new programming language and a new platform.
-I want to reinvent the programming experience almost from the ground up with a different set of priorities.
+While using Go's platform, participating in Go's ecosystem, and taking much wisdom from Haskell, I want to reinvent the process and experience of programming almost from the ground up with a different set of priorities.

 Objectively speaking, the odds of something like this succeeding are probably 5,000 to 1 against.
 However, as a programming community, we do need to reinvent our craft from the ground up.
 We have learned a lot in our first half century.
 We can do better now.

-I have squinted off in the direction that many others are pointing -- Bret Victor in particular -- and I believe I see the new mountain in the distance.
-I also believe I see a rough path from here in that direction.
-So I am starting down that path.
-If I starve along the way, I will have learned a lot, and hopefully helped others find a better path.
-But my hope is that some of you will join me, we will beat the odds, and we will be the first to reach that new mountain.

-Wouldn't it make more sense to improve our odds by embracing some existing language and platform and applying these principles to them?
+Wouldn't it make more sense to improve our odds by sticking to an existing language and applying these principles to the tool chain?
 I see the appeal in that idea, but I don't believe it will help us get to the new mountain.
-An existing language and platform would be a huge gravitational force trying constantly to pull us back to the status quo.
-Every time we "saved time" by reusing what exists, it would pull us off our path.
-It would change this from an effort to find several 10x gains into an effort to find several 10% gains.

-Here's another way to look at it: we will need all the creativity we can muster to drastically improve the experience of programming.
+We will need all the creativity we can muster to drastically improve the experience of programming.
 The language is a huge part of this.
 As we experiment with the tool UI design, we will also have to experiment with the language design.
 If we accepted an existing language -- not designed for this purpose -- as a fixed point, my best intuition is that we couldn't pull it off.

-Nothing is going to make this easy.
-Nothing will change the fact that we begin with the odds overwhelmingly against us.
-But to have any chance at all, I feel strongly that we have to start with nothing but our experience and a few key principles, and then assemble a new programming world thoughtfully piece by piece.
-If this is indeed the right direction, our progress will be exponential.
-For months or even years it will seem as though we have accomplished very little, until we gradually start to realize that we are flying along.
+The closest existing starting points that I can find (in two quite different ways) are Go and Haskell.
+So we reuse Go's platform, we smooth our path by staying close to Go's growing ecosystem, and we rely on Haskell as a cohesive and learned source of wisdom and techniques.
+But we introduce a new language.

 Every decade, 9,998 crazy people start a new language and platform with hopes of getting it into wide use, but fail.
 2 crazy people get their new language and platform into wide use.
 You have no